oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 - Define a WebLogic domain with:
   - Cluster 'cluster-1'.
   - Admin server 'admin-server'.
-  - A 'cluster-1' targeted `ear` application that's located in the WDT archive zip at `wlsdeploy/applications/myapp-v1`.
+  - A 'cluster-1' targeted `ear` application that's located in the WDT archive ZIP at `wlsdeploy/applications/myapp-v1`.

 - Leverage macros to inject external values:
   - The property file's `CLUSTER_SIZE` property is referenced in the model YAML `DynamicClusterSize` and `MaxDynamicClusterSize` fields using a PROP macro.
   - The model file's domain name is injected via a custom environment variable named `CUSTOM_DOMAIN_NAME` using an ENV macro.
     - We set this environment variable later on in this sample using an `env` field in its domain resource.
     - _This conveniently provides a simple way to deploy multiple differently named domains using the same model image._
   - The model file's admin user name and password are set via a `__weblogic-credentials__` secret macro reference to the WebLogic credential secret.
     - This secret is in turn referenced using the `weblogicCredentialsSecret` field in the domain resource.
     - The `__weblogic-credentials__` is a reserved name that always dereferences to the owning domain resource's actual WebLogic credentials secret name.

-A Model in Image image can contain multiple properties files, archive zips, and YAML files, but in this sample we use just one of each.
+A Model in Image image can contain multiple properties files, archive ZIP files, and YAML files, but in this sample we use just one of each.
 For a full discussion of Model in Images model file naming conventions, file loading order, and macro syntax please refer to Model Files chapter in the Model in Image user documentation (link TBD).

 {{% /expand%}}